Florida Notaries Public may “Tie the Knot”

 $30.00 – Solemnizing a Marriage

-While these are the maximum rates that you can charge per notarial act, you are allowed to charge for things outside of the notarial act, such as travel fees, after hours fees, and holiday fees for offering your services at the signer’s convenience.
+While these are the maximum rates that you can charge per notarial act, you are allowed to charge for things outside of the notarial act, such as travel fees and after hour fees.
 These additional fees, however, must be conveyed and agreed upon in advance.

 In addition, the standard notarial fees can be charged per notarial certificate.
-If you meet with a signer who has three separate documents for you to notarize, you can legally charge them up to, but no more than, $30 for the combined notarial acts.
+If you meet with a signer who has three separate documents for you to notarize, you can legally charge them up to, but no more than, $30 for the three separate notarial acts.

 Finally, it is always your choice whether or not to charge for your services.
 If you want to charge a rate under the legal maximum, that is also allowed.